quizbowl/why/chapters/stories/tournament-director.md

 - I want to assign buzzers and moderators to rooms
 - I want to send invoices to teams that have registered
 - I want to have brackets and schedules generated for me
+- I want to admit a registered team to the confirmed field
+- I want to put a registered team on the waitlist
+- I want to move a team from the waitlist to the confirmed field
+- I want to limit the number of teams which can be in the confirmed field

 ### Team contact
 - I want to register my team for a tournament